dipendra-mule/conducky/website/docs/developer-docs/api/incidents.md

 - Create incidents in events where they have Reporter role
 - View and edit their own incidents
 - Update title of their own incidents
-- Upload evidence to their own incidents
+- Upload related files to their own incidents

 ### Responder Permissions
 - View all incidents in assigned events
 - Update incident state, assignment, and resolution
 - Create internal comments
-- Upload and manage evidence
+- Upload and manage related files

 ### Admin/SystemAdmin Permissions
 - Full access to all incident operations